-To break the cycle of disasters and dependence on emergency aid, Cordaid works with disaster-affected communities as soon as possible after the emergency phase.
-Our interventions not only replace damaged assets, but also strengthen the capacity to cope with recurring hazards avoiding them to turn into disasters, and to bounce back quicker should a new disaster occur.
+To break the cycle of disasters and dependence on emergency aid, Cordaid works with disaster-affected communities as soon as possible after the emergency phase for resilient recovery.
+Our interventions not only replace damaged assets.
+They also strengthen the capacity to cope with recurring hazards, prevent them from turning into disasters, and to bounce back faster in case a new disaster occurs.

 Partners for Resilience

 In order to promote CMDRR, urban resilience and district resilience, we work with the Partners for Resilience (PfR) strategic partnership.
 PfR is an international alliance, consisting of Netherlands Red Cross, CARE Netherlands, Cordaid, Red Cross/Red Crescent Climate Centre and Wetlands International and over 50 local partner organizations working with a wide range of civil society organizations, multi-stakeholder platforms, academia and networks who are committed to enable vulnerable people to become resilient to climate and disaster risks and ecosystem degradation by making policies, practices and investments risk-informed.
 From 2016 to 2020, PfR focuses on strengthening capacities of civil society organizations to engage in policy dialogue to integrate disaster risk reduction, climate change adaptation and ecosystem management in international, national and community level programs and policies.
 PfR works in ten countries in Central America, Africa and Asia.